sarthak0030/sarthak0030/README.md

  <br>
 </div>

-   * 🏫I am a second year student at Ashoka College for Business and Computer Studies
+   * 🏫I am a second year student at Ashoka Center for Business and Computer Studies
    * 👨‍💻I’m currently learning some hacking skills
    * 👾Outside the world of tech.
 I love pushing myself to develop new skills rainging from basketball, sketching all the way to learning new computer languages
    * 🏀I love playing baskeball as it improves my concentration power, increases my team work ability and helps me to tackle new problems